itswadesh/anne-docs2/docs/admin-manual.md

 **Mailtrap**

-Finally, you may use a service like Mailtrap and the smtp driver to send your email messages to a “dummy” mailbox where you may view them in a true email client.
-This approach has the benefit of allowing you to actually inspect the final emails in Mailtrap’s message viewer.
+Finally, you may use a service like Mailtrap and the SMTP driver to send your email messages to a “dummy” mailbox where you may view them in a true email client.
+This approach has the benefit of allowing you to inspect the final emails in Mailtrap’s message viewer.

 - MAIL_DRIVER=log
 - MAIL_HOST=smtp.example.com